 [Date and Version]

-[State company mission and values]
+[State the business’s mission and values.]

 Social media policy

-Social media policy examples
+Social media policies examples

-September 10, 2020
+September 10, 2022

 Social media policy